 T1 and T2 are the two changing zones where you go from swim to bike and from bike to run.
 Normally, you have to check in your bags and bike the day before, and that is a good chance to go through both, so you know exactly where your things are, and you feel comfortable about the zones.

 5. Eat correctly leading up to the race

 Don’t start changing your routines too much leading up to the race.
 Eat what you are used to eating, so your body doesn’t have to adjust to something new.
 The last couple of days before, don’t eat red / dark meat like beef and don’t eat too much fiber.
 Eat something that your body can quickly turn into energy

 6. The coffee trick

-If you, as myself, like a couple cups of coffee per day, you would want to lower your intake of caffeine the last week.
+If you, like myself, like a couple of cups of coffee per day, you would want to lower your intake of caffeine the last week.
 On race morning, drink a cup of strong black coffee, so you have to go to the toilet.
-This way you will empty your stomach and trust me; that’s much better to do in the morning than in the middle of your run and when your body is having problems taking in more energy.
+This way, you will empty your stomach, and trust me, that’s much better to do in the morning than in the middle of your run and when your body is having problems taking in more energy.